 Abigail Hyatt was almost seven and her daddy let her choose where to have her birthday party.
 It had been a sad winter and a party was a good idea.

-‘Can we have it at the park, Daddy?’
+‘Can we have it at the park?’
 Abigail asked.

 ‘Which park, Abigail?’

-‘If that’s where you want it, then that’s where we shall have it.’
-Daddy kissed the tip of her nose.
+‘If that’s where you want it, then that’s where we will have it.’
+He kissed the tip of her nose.

 Abigail smiled.
 ‘I’ll help with the invitations but we have to invite Grandpa and Grandma Lawson.
 Do you think they’ll come, Daddy?’

 ‘You can ask them.
 They would like that.’

 Her smile faded.
 “I wish they didn’t live so far away.
 Do you think Grandpa and Grandma miss Mummy too?”

 ‘I’m sure they do.
 I would miss you, my darling daughter, if you had died.
 Now, let’s not be sad.
 Mummy would want us to enjoy your party.’